githubuser0101/Buyfy/README.md

 ## 1. Introduction

-**Fashion Store** is a Full Stack ECommerce App Built with Reactjs, Nodejs, Express and  MongoDB (MERN Stack)
+**Buyfy** is a Full Stack ECommerce App Built with Reactjs, Nodejs, Express and  MongoDB (MERN Stack)

 ## 2. Features